tyhenry/dt_openframeworks_2017/README.md

 _Credits:_
-_The content of this course is greatly indebted to [Regina Flores Mir](http://www.reginafloresmir.com/), professor of [AlgoSims2016](https://github.com/reginaflores/AlgoSims2016), my own incredible creative coding professors [Bryan Ma](http://bryan-ma.com/), ([Bernardo Schorr](http://www.bernardoschorr.com/) and [Patricio Gonzalez Vivo](http://patriciogonzalezvivo.com/), as well as the work of [Zach Leiberman](http://sfpc.io/), and countless other contributors to the OpenFrameworks community._
+_The content of this course is greatly indebted to [Regina Flores Mir](http://www.reginafloresmir.com/), professor of [AlgoSims2016](https://github.com/reginaflores/AlgoSims2016), my own incredible creative coding professors [Bryan Ma](http://bryan-ma.com/), [Bernardo Schorr](http://www.bernardoschorr.com/), and [Patricio Gonzalez Vivo](http://patriciogonzalezvivo.com/), as well as the work of [Zach Leiberman](http://sfpc.io/), and countless other contributors to the OpenFrameworks community._

 ## Course Description